github/docs/content/codespaces/managing-codespaces-for-your-organization/choosing-who-owns-and-pays-for-codespaces-in-your-organization.md

   - Codespaces
   - Billing
   - Administrator
-product: 'Organizations on {% data variables.product.prodname_team %} and {% data variables.product.prodname_enterprise %} plans can pay for their members' use of {% data variables.product.prodname_github_codespaces %}.
+product: 'Organizations on {% data variables.product.prodname_team %} and {% data variables.product.prodname_enterprise %} plans can pay for their members'' use of {% data variables.product.prodname_github_codespaces %}.
 These organizations can then access policies that apply to codespaces paid for by the organization.
 For more information, see "[AUTOTITLE](/get-started/learning-about-github/githubs-products)."'
 ---

 ## Overview